12 Shows Like This Is Us To Stream If You Need A Good Cry

 7. One Day At A Time

 The remake of the Norman Lear series from the 1970s updated the central family from a cishet, white, middle-class stereotype to a Cuban American family living a far more modern existence in the 21st century.
 The series stars Justina Machado as Penelope Francisca del Carmen Riera Inclán Ruiz Maribona de Alvarez, a U.S. Army veteran and the single matriarch of the family.
-The show ran three seasons on Netflix; the fourth and final season aired on Pop TV and is streaming on Paramount+..
+The show ran three seasons on Netflix; the fourth and final season aired on Pop TV and is available for streaming on Prime Video .

 Fans of This Is Us will know why this series gets a shoutout on the list — not just because it's a perfect family weeper for the TIU fan, but also because in-show, Kevin Pearson's almost-big-break came when he did a guest arc on it.
 In real life, the series focuses on a legendary country star moving past her professional prime and a new star with rising fame nipping at her heels.
 While it praises and highlights women who try their best in their careers, there are plenty of bombshells throughout the show that will have you wringing out your tissues.
 All six seasons are streaming on Hulu.

 When Pose first debuted on FX, it was hailed as a groundbreaking series portraying Black and Hispanic transgender life in 1980s New York City at the height of the AIDS epidemic.
 But the real secret to Pose's success isn't about what makes it different, but that it is, at its heart, a family drama.
 Set in the Houses of Abundance and Evangelista, these found families, gathered together by "mothers" who take their children to compete in the underground ballroom scene, live all the same beats as any other family series.
 There are Thanksgiving episodes, very special episodes about sex, and a museum heist for the ages.
 What?
 All good family dramas have museum heists.
 Look it up.
-The first two seasons of Pose are streaming on Netflix.
+All episodes are streaming on Hulu.

 10. A Million Little Things

 Arriving one year after This Is Us debuted, ABC's family drama isn't quite the close-ended time loop of its NBC counterpart, nor is it limited to a single family's story.
 Instead, it's about a group of friends, including Eddie, Rome, Maggie, Regina, Katherine, and Gary, who have to cope when one of their friends dies by suicide.
-With three seasons under its belt, the story has become a swirling epic and a guaranteed good-feeling cryfest.
-All three seasons are streaming on Hulu.
+Since solving its original mystery, the story has become a swirling epic and a guaranteed good-feeling cryfest.
+It airs on ABC and is streaming on Hulu.

 11. Downton Abbey

 If you missed this hit period drama the first time around, now is the time to catch up on what everyone and their mother loved five years ago.
 In the pilot, an aristocratic family in England must reach out to its distant heir when the direct successor dies in the 1912 sinking of the Titanic.
 What follows is years of the family and their servants experiencing scandal, heartbreak, romance, and gorgeous 1920s clothing.
-The series just returned to Netflix and all six seasons are available there.
-(Please note, though, the movie is streaming on HBO Max.)
+All six seasons are available on Netflix.

 Before there was This Is Us, Parenthood was the solution for anyone seeking a multi-generational family drama that put their tissues to good use.
 An elderly couple, their four grown children, their significant others, and several grandchildren all suddenly live in the same area again, just as everyone's lives take conveniently timed emotional turns.
 Unlike This Is Us, Parenthood doesn't do nostalgia-tinted flashbacks of the family's past, but it's perhaps even more realistic than This Is Us often is.
 All six seasons are streaming on Peacock.

-But if, after all these shows, you just want the real deal, This Is Us is also streaming, with all five seasons on Hulu.
-The show’s final run of episodes, Season 6, is expected to premiere in 2022.
+However, if, after all these shows, you just want the real deal, This Is Us is also streaming, with all episodes on Hulu.

 This article was originally published on